-The TAC will be operating several Pause Stop sites across Victoria this summer, encouraging drivers to pull over, recharge and get to get to their destination safely.
+The TAC is currently operating several Pause Stop sites across Victoria in collaboration with the VICSES, encouraging drivers to pull over, recharge and get to their destination safely.

-It’s more important than ever to understand the dangers of drowsy driving and fatigue, with large numbers of Victorians planning to travel regionally and interstate this summer after many months at home, and unaccustomed to driving long distances.
+It’s more important than ever to understand the dangers of drowsy driving and fatigue, with large numbers of Victorians travelling regionally and interstate after many months at home, and unaccustomed to driving long distances.